A root canal is a dental procedure involving the removal of an infected or inflamed pulp to prevent the extraction of the entire tooth.

 How Best To Prepare For Root Canal Treatment In Turkey?

-Before heading to the clinic for your tooth root canal, you should inform the surgeon about any medications that you’re taking and your health condition.
+Before heading to the clinic for your tooth root canal, you should inform the dentist about any medications that you’re taking and your health condition.

 Other than that, make sure to brush your teeth before the dental appointment.